vohi/minicoin/README.md

 $ ./run_on.sh ubuntu1804 build-qtbase -- my_branch ~/qt5
 ```

-# Usage
+# Basic Usage

 The intended use case is to use the managed machines to build and test a local
 clone of Qt, and to run test cases (such as from bug reports or during package
 testing), on a wide range of platforms.

-Machines are declared in a yaml file, `boxes.yml`.
-The `Vagrantfile` contains
-the vagrant configuration code, takes care of setting appropriate defaults, and
-runs the provisioning steps from the machine's definition.
-To see which machines
-are declared, run

-`$ vagrant status`

-Running machines can be used via ssh, interactively through virtualbox's display
-of the machine, or - if your host can run bash scripts - by executing jobs on
-it with the `run_on` script.

-## Machine Operations

 Basic machine operations are identical to regular [vagrant](vagrantup.com)
 workflows for multi-machine environments:

-* checking status of all machines
+To see which machines are declared and to check their status, run

 `$ vagrant status`

-* Starting a machine
+To start a machine, run

 `$ vagrant up windows10`